Setting Learning Outcomes

 - Consult a list of action verbs, which are verbs that result in overt behavior or products that can be observed and measured.
 Bloom's Taxonomy of Educational Objectives provides some useful verbs to write objectives for different levels of learning.
-For more information see An Introduction to Bloom's Taxonomy from the University of West Florida.
+For more information see An Introduction to Bloom's Taxonomy from Yale University.

 - Avoid verbs that are unclear and cannot be observed and measured easily, for example: appreciate, become aware of, become familiar with, know, learn, and understand.

 - Draft a list of possible learning outcomes.
 Be realistic in considering what is possible for students to accomplish in your course.
 Only keep the most essential learning outcomes.